Website privacy and cookies

 Communications with Norfolk County Council (including online transactions) may be subject to monitoring and recording only for purposes permitted by the Telecommunications (Lawful Business Practice) (Interception of Communications) Regulations 2000 in order to prevent or detect a crime, or investigate or detect the unauthorised use of the service.

 If you choose to provide information for our directory, you are responsible for keeping that information up to date.
 You should be aware that this is a public directory and users can share this information via email or on social networking sites, like Facebook.
-They can also leave reviews on services on this site.
 We may share directory record(s) with other councils (eg Suffolk County Council) to use on their own service directories.
 In turn, we include information from other councils on the Norfolk Directory to enhance the breadth of information we provide.
 By publishing a record on the Norfolk Directory, providers are consenting to their information being shared in this way.

 Customer website feedback